WsCandy/zRSv2/README.md

 	sizes: null, 				// An object full of sizes to swap out for smaller images on mobile devices.
 	touch: false				// Enable touch transitions for touch devices
 	backstretch: false			// Enable background image cropping and resizing
+	inner: '.inner-slider'			// Add a custom class/ID to the inner div!

 Callbacks:
 ---